 If a three-part narrative worked well for a 1 – 2 min film, how did it translate when we stitched all five episodes together?
 As expected it flopped, even though the series was developed in cohesion and we created an overarching storyline for anyone watching all five episodes in a row.

 In the end we shuffled a few of our interviewees and storylines and chopped some parts that would have made the film repetitive.
 We also tightened the image sequences, as a lot of our work goes to ensuring that what’s shown on screen complements and builds on the words being spoken.
-We can add excitement through a fast montage, convey happiness and success stories with people smiling on screen or even showcase the challenges people go through by having them lived out before us.
+And, as this is a short form documentary, we can add excitement through a fast montage conveying happiness and success stories with people smiling on screen or even showcase the challenges people go through by having them lived out before us.
 For this particular film we also had to consider that it would be shown to an audience of stakeholders, so our focus was to create an experience that would energise them and have them double down on their commitment towards eliminating NTDs.

 Choosing the best format